dutertetimes/dutertetimes.github.io/news/_posts/2016-09-18-20160918T194929-Talk with Army 5th Infantry Star Troopers.md

 ---
-title: "Talk to PH Army's 5th Infantry Division Star Troopers"
+title: Talk with Army 5th Infantry Star Troopers
 date: 2016-09-18T19:49:29UTC
 excerpt: President Rodrigo Roa Duterte on 17 September 2016 visited and talked to the Star Troopers of the Philippine Army's 5th Infantry Division (5ID) at Camp Melchor F. Dela Cruz (CMFDC) in Gamu, Isabela.
 layout: post